dart-lang/site-www/src/_guides/language/effective-dart/usage.md

 ### DON'T use `const` when not needed.

 In contexts where only constant expressions are allowed, the `const` keyword is implicit, doesn't need to be written, and shouldn't.
-Those contexts are:
+Those contexts are any expression inside:

-* An element expression in a const collection literal.
+* A const collection literal.
-* An argument expression in a const constructor call or metadata annotation.
+* A const constructor call
+* A metadata annotation.
 * The initializer for a const variable declaration.
 * A switch case expression&mdash;the part right after `case` before the `:`, not the body of the case.